-- 7.14 Existing inequalities in health deprivation, particularly in areas of entrenched multi-generational deprivation, are unlikely to notably rebalance without intervention at both a strategic and targeted scale. - 7.15 Wirral Waters will be delivered gradually over a 30-40 year time horizon and it will be important to take advantage of the opportunities this brings for integrating green infrastructure and healthy lifestyle choices into new development, particularly where the benefits of this can be extended to established areas of health deprivation.
+- 7.12 Existing inequalities in health deprivation, particularly in areas of entrenched multi-generational deprivation, are unlikely to notably rebalance without intervention at both a strategic and targeted scale. - 7.13 Wirral Waters will be delivered gradually over a 30-40 year time horizon and it will be important to take advantage of the opportunities this brings for integrating green infrastructure and healthy lifestyle choices into new development, particularly where the benefits of this can be extended to established areas of health deprivation.

-- 7.16 The following key issues emerge from the context and baseline review: - There are a range of green or open spaces within the Borough, serving both the urban core, such as Birkenhead Park, and the rural and coastal areas, such as North Wirral Coastal Park.
-Connectivity between these spaces is uneven in places. - Health deprivation is unevenly distributed, with areas of significant health deprivation evident in Birkenhead and the north east of the Borough whilst very low health deprivation is evident in the Borough's more affluent west and south. - This suggests that despite a number of strategic healthcare and green infrastructure assets in the Borough, access to or take-up of these services is uneven and accessibility could be enhanced for those most at risk of suffering poor health outcomes. - 7.17 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Improve the physical and mental health and wellbeing of Wirral residents and reduce health inequalities across the Borough and between local communities, with fastest impact in areas of poorest health, including maximising the potential health benefits of multifunctional green infrastructure.
+- 7.14 The following key issues emerge from the context and baseline review: - There are a range of green or open spaces within the Borough, serving both the urban core, such as Birkenhead Park, and the rural and coastal areas, such as North Wirral Coastal Park.
+Connectivity between these spaces is uneven in places. - Health deprivation is unevenly distributed, with areas of significant health deprivation evident in Birkenhead and the north east of the Borough whilst very low health deprivation is evident in the Borough's more affluent west and south. - This suggests that despite a number of strategic healthcare and green infrastructure assets in the Borough, access to or take-up of these services is uneven and accessibility could be enhanced for those most at risk of suffering poor health outcomes. - 7.15 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - To improve the physical and mental health and wellbeing of Wirral residents and reduce health inequalities across the Borough and between local communities.